1956 NFL Championship Game: Game summary

 The game was played on an icy field, with temperatures hovering around 20 F. To adjust to the slick conditions, the Giants opted to wear sneakers instead of traditional football cleats.
 The advantage the white sneakers provided in footing was cited as a major factor in New York's romp.
 Twenty-two years earlier on an icy Polo Grounds field, the Giants had employed the same tactic and beat the Bears to win the 1934 NFL Championship Game in the famous "Sneakers Game."

-The Giants opened with a 53 yard kick return and scored a touchdown 3 plays later.
+The Giants opened with a 53-yard kick return from rookie halfback Gene Filipski and scored a touchdown 3 plays later.
 On the Bears first play from scrimmage, Bears quarterback Ed Brown fumbled the handoff to Rick Casares which was recovered by the Giants.
 38-year-old Ben Agajanian kicked 17-yard field goal after the offense went three and out.
 On the Bears next drive, Brown was intercepted by Jim Patton, and Agajanian kicked another field goal, giving the Giants a 13–0 lead.
 The Bears then turned the ball over on downs in their own end to end the first quarter.

-On the ensuing drive, Alex Webster took a 22-yard catch and run from quarterback Charlie Conerly setting up a 3-yard touchdown run, increasing the lead to 20-0.
+On the ensuing drive, Alex Webster took a 22-yard catch and run from quarterback Charlie Conerly setting up a 3-yard touchdown run, increasing the lead to 20–0.
 George Blanda and the Bears responded with a touchdown drive of their own, but Webster broke the Bears collective backs on the next Giants drive when he sidestepped a screen pass for a 50-yard gain and scored a 1-yard touchdown run, his second of the first half.
 The Giants scored another touchdown when they blocked a punt in the end zone and recovered, leading 34–7 at halftime.
 The Giants scored two more second half touchdowns, and coasted to a 47–7 win before 56,836.

 The 1956 NFL title was the Giants' fourth; they played in five of the six title games from 1958 through 1963, but did not win any of them.
 After the 1956 title, it was another thirty years before their next, Super Bowl XXI in January 1987.
 Although the home team, the Giants wore their white jerseys and the Bears their navy blue.
 New York's custom at the time was to alternate between blue and white jerseys at home.
 The blue jerseys were designated as the "home jerseys" beginning in 1957, while the white tops served as inspiration for the Giants current road uniforms they started wearing in 2005.